Anheuser-Busch: Other operations

 Aside from supply operations like brewing and packaging, Anheuser-Busch Companies includes Anheuser-Busch Wholesale Operations Divisions (WOD), Anheuser-Busch Agricultural Operations, Anheuser-Busch Recycling Corporation, Eagle Packaging, and Busch Properties, which manages subsidiary-owned property.
 Anheuser Busch owns and operates aluminum can plants (Metal Container Corporation).

 MCC supplies Anheuser Busch breweries and Pepsi Beverages Group fillers across the US.
 Suppliers to Anheuser-Busch Companies include Owens-Illinois, which provides glass bottles to several Anheuser-Busch breweries.
 Anheuser-Busch also owns glass production facilities, such as the former Longhorn Glass, which provides glass for the Houston brewery.
 Anheuser-Busch Companies delivers its products to retailers through a network of more than 500 independent wholesalers and 13 wholly owned distributors.

 On February 20, 1953, Anheuser-Busch purchased the St. Louis Cardinals major league baseball club and owned them until March 21, 1996, when the club was sold to a group of private investors.

 In 1966, Busch Memorial Stadium was paid for and built by the brewery and opened for business; Anheuser-Busch later purchased the stadium in 1981 for $53 million and removed the "Memorial" in its name.
 The stadium was demolished in late 2005 and replaced by a new ballpark in 2006.
-Anheuser-Busch signed an agreement to retain the "Busch Stadium" name on the new building through 2025.
+Anheuser-Busch signed an agreement to retain the "Busch Stadium" name on the new building through 2025, later extending the rights until the end of the 2030 season.

 Up until 2009, Anheuser-Busch was also one of the largest theme park owners/operators in the United States, with ten parks throughout the country through its entertainment division, Busch Entertainment Corporation, including its three SeaWorld locations.
 The company is now known as SeaWorld Parks & Entertainment.